-This book is based on lectures given by the first author at Cal Poly Pomona, Arizona State University (ASU), and the Massachusetts Institute of Technology (MIT), and by the second author at Western Kentucky University (WKU) and California State Polytechnic University-Pomona (Cal Poly Pomona).
-The text can be used for a traditional one-semester sophomore-level course in ordinary differential equations (such as WKU's MATH 331).
-However, there is ample material for a two-quarter sequence (such as Cal Poly Pomona's MAT 216-431), as well as sufficient linear algebra in the text so that it can be used for a one-quarter course that combines differential equations and linear algebra (such as Cal Poly Pomona Math 224), or a one-semester course in differential equations that brings in linear algebra in a significant way (such as ASU's MAT 275 or MIT's 18.03 without the PDEs).
+This book is based on lectures given by the first author at Cal Poly Pomona, Arizona State University (ASU), and the Massachusetts Institute of Technology (MIT), the second author at Western Kentucky University (WKU) and Cal Poly Pomona, and the third author at Cal Poly Pomona.
+The first eight chapters and two appendices are identical to those in A Course in Ordinary Differential Equations, 2nd Edition.
+The text can be used for a traditional onesemester sophomore-level course in ordinary differential equations (such as WKU's MATH 331), a one-semester sophomore-level course in differential equations in which partial differential equations replace Laplace transforms, or a two-semester sophomore- or junior-level course in differential equations.
+There is ample material for a two-quarter sequence (such as Cal Poly Pomona's MAT 216-431 or MAT 431-432), as well as sufficient linear algebra in the text so that it can be used for a one-quarter course that combines differential equations and linear algebra (such as Cal Poly Pomona's Math 224), or a one-semester course in differential equations that brings in linear algebra in a significant way (such as ASU's MAT 275 or MIT's 18.03).
 Most significantly, computer labs are given in MATLAB[®], 1 MapleTM, and Mathematica at the end of each chapter so the book may be used for a course to introduce and equip the student with a knowledge of the given software (such as ASU's MAT 275).
 Near the end of this Preface, we give some sample course outlines that will help show the independence of various sections and chapters.
 The focus of the text is on applications and methods of solution, both analytical and numerical, with emphasis on methods used in the typical engineering, physics, or mathematics student's field of study.
 We have tried to provide sufficient problems of a mathematical nature at the end of each section so that even the pure math major will be sufficiently challenged.